hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/questions_and_answers/399_guru_avatara.md

 not afraid of dying for the sake of learning and many other things, and why should you fear to die for religion?

-*Q*. — Can Jiva-sevâ (service to beings) alone give Mukti ?
+*Q*. — Can Jiva-sevā (service to beings) alone give Mukti ?

 *A*. — Jiva-seva can give Mukti not directly but indirectly, through the purification of the mind.
 But if you wish to do a thing properly, you must, for the time being, think that that is all-sufficient.
 The danger in any sect is want of zeal.
-There must be constancy (Nishthâ), or there will be no growth.
+There must be constancy (Nishthā), or there will be no growth.
 At present it has become necessary to lay stress on Karma.